coreos/docs/quay-enterprise/configure-machines.md

 secrets/foobarquaycreds
 ```

-And then reference it in a Pod:
+And then reference it in a Pod YAML definition:

 ```
 apiVersion: v1